2025-05-17

 use trip.com

-Book high speed trains tickets
+Book high speed train tickets

-use trip.com or 12306, booking opens 14 days in advance of
+use 12306, booking opens 14 days in advance of travel.

-disappointment.
-After the ticket is booked, you receive a QR
+plan ahead to avoid disappointment.
+After the ticket is booked,

-Code, on the day of your travel, arrive at the correct
+you receive a QR Code.
+On the day of your travel, arrive

-metro turnstile scanner to enter and to exit.
-WeChat - "Me", "Pay and Services', "Travel Service", select
+Metro rides WeChat - "Me", "Pay and Services', "Travel Service",

-that looks like "G", next you are in "Service Provider" page,
+icon that looks like "G", next you are in "Service Provider" page,

 select city from drop down (again), a QR code appears (if this is